-John Boaz has recently graduated from Birmingham City University with a degree in Visual Communication (Photography).
+John Boaz graduated from Birmingham City University in 2019 with a degree in Visual Communication (Photography).
 He is primarily a documentary and portrait photographer, looking at and visually meditating on the diversity of humanity taking a visually poetic and sensitive approach.

 "I have always had a love for the complexity, diversity and beauty within humanity.
 I feel that my personal faith in God is what gives me purpose and drives my creativity, it gives me compassion and empathy towards others from different contexts.
 I try to capture the beauty within something, the deeper messages of life and its fragility."